-This master’s program will prepare you to teach Physics to middle school and high school students of diverse backgrounds, abilities and interests in grades 7-12.
+This master’s program will prepare you to teach Physics to middle school and high school students of diverse backgrounds, abilities and interests in grades 7 to 12.
 This program is offered jointly with the Physics Department in the School of Arts & Sciences.

 - A bachelor’s degree from an accredited institution with a GPA of at least 3.0